eheath30/eheath30/README.md

 - 👋 Hi, I’m @eheath30
 - 👀 I’m interested in web & software development
-- 🌱 I’m currently learning front-end html, css & js
+- 🌱 I’m currently learning front and back-end Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything, especially that which aligns with my current study goals...
 - 📫 How to reach me ... via msg

 <!---